BartMassey/parseargs/README.md

 namespace.
 This allows the use of the name `args` by the user to describe program arguments.

+The 0.2.0.1 release cleans up a bunch of documentation nits and cleans up copyright notices and license information.

 This library is not what I set out to build.
 It definitely could also use some work.
 However, I use it all the time for writing little programs.
 I thought others might find it